-- Cuvier's beaked whale echolocation clicks were detected intermittently with highest detection rates from November to March at site HZ, and elevated year round presence at site WC (Figure 47, Figure 48). - There was no diel pattern for Cuvier's beaked whale echolocation clicks (Figure 49, Figure 50).
+- Cuvier's beaked whale echolocation clicks were detected throughout the monitoring period at sites HZ, BC, and WC, and intermittently at all other sites (Figure 47; Figure 48). - Presence was highest at site HZ during the winter (Figure 47) and at site WC during the winter and spring (Figure 48). - There were consistent detections throughout the monitoring period at site BC (Figure 47), though in lower numbers than at sites HZ and WC. - There was no diel pattern for Cuvier's beaked whale echolocation clicks (Figure 49; Figure 50).

 Figure 47.
-Weekly presence (black bars) of Cuvier's beaked whale echolocation clicks between April 2016 and June 2017 at sites NC, HZ, and OC.
+Weekly presence (black bars) of Cuvier's beaked whale echolocation clicks between June 2017 and June 2018 at sites HZ, OC, NC, and BC.
 Gray dots represent percent of effort per week in weeks with less than 100% recording effort, and gray shading represents periods with no recording effort.
 Where gray dots or shading are absent, full recording effort occurred for the entire week.
-Note: Axis change for site HZ due to a higher amount of Cuvier's beaked whale echolocation detections compared to the rest of the sites.
+Note: Axis change for sites HZ and BC due to a higher amount of Cuvier's beaked whale echolocation detections compared to the rest of the sites.

 Figure 48.
-Weekly presence (black bars) of Cuvier's beaked whale echolocation clicks between April 2016 and June 2017 at sites BC, WC, GS, BP, and BS.
-Effort markings are described in Error! eference source not found.
+Weekly presence (black bars) of Cuvier's beaked whale echolocation clicks between June 2017 and June 2018 at sites WC, GS, BP, and BS.
+Effort markings are described in Figure 47.
 Note: Axis change for site WC due to a higher amount of Cuvier's beaked whale echolocation detections compared to the rest of the sites.